Pre-Order: Arriving end Feb

 Collect, Document and Self-Reflect: A Guided Journal

 Moon Lists is a workbook or guided journal, filled with questions, list-making ideas, and prompts for taking inventory of yourself and your life.
 A place to slow down and reflect, to write your feelings of gratitude, memories and moments.

 Based on the loved website Moon Lists, this journal distills the Moon Lists questions into 18 months of journalling prompts.

-Loosely organized around the phases of the moon and punctuated with aesthetic references to '70s astrology, architecture, and art, Moon Lists invites us to stop and reflect on ourselves and the precious moments in our lives, before time passes us by.
+Loosely organised around the phases of the moon and punctuated with aesthetic references to '70s astrology, architecture, and art, Moon Lists invites us to stop and reflect on ourselves and the precious moments in our lives, before time passes us by.